natelaclaire/cis334/syllabus.md

 - Complete Comprehension Check Quizzes in Brightspace on or before the due date.
 - Complete Reinforcement Exercises* on or before the due date.
 - Complete Discovery Projects* on or before the due date.
+- Complete Final Exam on or before the due date.

 *Note: The Applied Learning Activities, Reinforcement Exercises, and Discovery Projects will be completed by modifying the code provided via GitHub Classroom assignments and committing your work to the assignment's repository.